CybernetHacker14/ND-Cpp-ChatBot/README.md

 <ins>**Description:**</ins>

 A Memory-Management Chatbot application which uses **C++17** and **wxWidgets** to display information in a graphical application using user input as keywords.
-This project is my submission for the [Udacity Project](https://github.com/udacity/CppND-Memory-Management-Chatbot) which requires writing C++ code for efficient usage of stack and heap memory, implementatation of memory management techniques usch as Rule of Five, usage of smart pointers, etc. to optimize the performance of the Chatbot application.
+This project is my submission for the [Udacity Project](https://github.com/udacity/CppND-Memory-Management-Chatbot) which requires writing C++ code for efficient usage of stack and heap memory, implementatation of memory management techniques such as Rule of Five, usage of smart pointers, etc. to optimize the performance of the Chatbot application.

 This project uses the [wxWidgets](https://www.wxwidgets.org/) library, which is a cross-platfrom GUI library.